feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 4.3.
 Java based Feature Server deployed on Kubernetes

-For users looking for the lowest latency on high QPS Feast offers high performant Java implementation of Feature Server.
+For users with very latency-sensitive and high QPS use-cases, Feast offers a high-performance Java feature server. high performant Java implementation of Feature Server.
 Besides the benefits of running on JVM, this implementation also provides gRPC API, which guarantees good connection utilization and small request / response body size (in comparison to JSON).
 You will probably need Feast Java SDK or Feast Go SDK to retrieve features from this service.
 Those SDKs will wrap all gRPC logic for you and instead will provide more convenient APIs.